matthewmcampbell/fastapi_starter/README.md

 If the above commands worked, you should see your FastAPI booted in a process.
 Keep this terminal alive, and in a new terminal, try both of the ./scripts/*.sh files to ensure endpoints are working.

 Once you are confident that the api is reachable and working, then the below command setup starts as a background process and configure basic logs/restarts.
 Use `-p 8000:8000` for external access at `http://<host>:8000`; use `-p 80:8000` if you want the app on the host’s port 80 (ensure nothing else is bound to 80).
+Setting to port 80 might require additional permissions to be set/overwritten.

 ```bash
 docker run -d --restart unless-stopped -p 8000:8000 --log-opt max-size=10m --log-opt max-file=3 api